JakeVanderGriend/protocols/Western_Blotting_Workflow.md

 Note: If you are only running one gel, you need to have it in the back of the tank, prongs can’t be in the front.

-## Running the SDS-PAGE gel:
+# Running the SDS-PAGE gel:

-1. Load the first lane with 5uL Thermo Scientific™ PageRuler™ Prestained 10-180kDa Protein Ladder.
+1. Load the first lane with 5uL Thermo Scientific PageRuler Prestained 10-180 kDa Protein Ladder.
 2. Transfer 20uL of each sample to respective gel lane (This can be optimized)
 3. Place lid on tank and hook up to HC power supply
 4. Run gel at 50V for 15 min, then increase power to 200V until dye front reaches the bottom of the gel (30 min)